AYUB-NBP/Ollama-Voice-Chat/Readme.md

 - Press and hold 'Left Shift' then speak, on release an answer will be generated in text then spoken outloud.
 - If you press 'Escape' you'll be able to text chat with the bot.
 - CTRL+C to interrupt audio.
-- Type exit() and Enter to close the script.
+- You can type exit() and Enter to close the script.

 Thank you [edx](https://www.edx.org/cs50) and [the Harvard University](https://cs50.harvard.edu/)